dcoulomb/Structured_Data_Project_M2/README.md

 This is a master project for the class **Structure Data** hold by Florence d'Alché Buc and Slim Essid at *M2 Data Siences - Université Paris-Saclay*.

-We worked on the following article paper:
+We worked on the following article:

 Su, H., Heinonen, M., & Rousu, J. (2010, September).
 Structured output prediction of anti-cancer drug activity.
 In *IAPR International Conference on Pattern Recognition in Bioinformatics* (pp. 38-49).
 Springer Berlin Heidelberg. (http://link.springer.com/chapter/10.1007/978-3-642-16001-1_4)